-Testosterone is one of the best-known hormones, but for all the blue jokes made about it, it is little-understood.
-Because of its role in illegal use of steroids, it has connotations close to that of an illegal drug however, any of the stereotypes are wrong.
+Testosterone is one of the best-known hormones, but for all the blue jokes made about it, it is still not fully understood.
+Because of its illegal use in athletes and bodybuilders, it has connotations close to that of an illegal drug however, some of these stereotypes are wrong.

 Testosterone plays an important role in both male and female bodies.
 It regulates crucial bodily functions, and a deficit of testosterone can be detrimental to a person’s overall health and wellbeing—particularly males.